World’s best-dressed nations -- and how to fit in

 Where to buy

-Alexandre Herchcovitch is arguably Brazil's foremost designer and the prêt-à-porter and tailor-made clothes at his store (www.herchcovitch.com.br) at Rua Melo Alves 561 are a highlight of a shopping trip to São Paolo.
+Alexandre Herchcovitch is arguably Brazil's foremost designer and the prêt-à-porter and tailor-made clothes at his store (Rua Melo Alves 561) are a highlight of shopping in São Paolo.

 More on CNN: Insider guide -- best of Rio de Janeiro

-Fictional guitarist Nigel Tufnel may have once described his band mate’s girlfriend as "dressing like an Australian's nightmare" in the film “This Is Spinal Tap,” but the Aussie style sense is no longer derided.
+Spinal Tap guitarist Nigel Tufnel may have once described a band mate’s girlfriend as "dressing like an Australian's nightmare," but the Aussie style sense is no longer derided.

 The Australian look, which is at once casual and individualistic, is now emulated everywhere.
 The friendly climate, surf culture and strong outdoor aesthetic have all influenced Australian design.

-Yet while a sense of playful informality rules, the refined lines at hip labels such as Minkpink and Camilla and Marc are a world away from the swimsuited and thonged image of popular renown.
+Yet while a sense of informality rules, the refined lines at labels such as Minkpink and Camilla and Marc are a world away from the swimsuited and be-thonged image of popular renown.

 Isabel Lucas.
 The Transformers actress rocks a vintage, hippie-inspired look perfectly suited to the perpetual Australian summer.
 Her favored brands include homegrown jewelry label Spell Designs.